Offline Multi-Agent Reinforcement Learning via In‑Sample Sequential Policy Optimization (InSPO)

 Algorithm 1: InSPO Steps

-Output: final policies.
+Output: final policy.

 Compute a behavior policy via simple behavior cloning.

-Iteratively compute the current Q‑functions.
+Iteratively optimize: at each iteration compute the current Q‑functions.

 Repeat until a predefined number of iterations K is reached.